Hyōgo 1st district

 The district was established as part of the electoral reform of 1994; the area was previously part of Hyōgo 1st district, which covered the whole of Kobe and elected five representatives by single non-transferable vote.
 The reform abolished the system of multi-member districts that had existed since 1947 and replaced them with small single-member districts coupled with large multi-member proportional representation blocks.

-In seven elections since the district's creation, five representatives from four different parties have been elected, with only the first member Hajime Ishii winning consecutive elections.
-The district is currently represented by Nobuhito Isaka of the Democratic Party.
+Since the district's creation it has been heavily contested and the seat has frequently changed hand between parties.
+Until the 2024 election only the first member Hajime Ishii has won consecutive elections.
+The district is currently represented by Nobuhito Isaka of the Constitutional Democratic Party.